PhotoBooth

 What is the strongest possible passport in the world?

-The strongest or most powerful passport in the world is a passport that offers the largest number of destinations to passport holders with visa-free access.
+The strongest or most powerful passport in the world is a passport that offers the largest number of destinations to its holders with visa-free access.

 The Henley Passport Index is a trustworthy, recognized annual ranking report based on exclusive travel information data from the International Air Transport Authority (IATA).